sibjor/sibjor/README.md

-- 👋 Hi, I’m @KungsholmenGoran
+- 👋 Hi, I’m @sibjor
-- 👀 I’m interested in becoming a developer in games
+- 👀 I’m interested in becoming a software developer
 - 🌱 I’m currently in education for just that
-- 💞️ I’m busy with alot of different stuff
+- 💞️ I’m busy with alot of different stuff, mostly inside of school
-- 📫 How to reach me - won't probably answer to quick but just send a PM on Github
+- 📫 How to reach me - try LinkedIn!

 <!---
-KungsholmenGoran/KungsholmenGoran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+sibjor/sibjor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->